vercel/og-image/README.md

 [![Deploy to now](https://zeit.co/button)](https://zeit.co/new/project?template=zeit/og-image)

-If you are using free zeit account you may need to remove all configuration inside `now.json` besides `rewrites`.
+If you are using free ZEIT Now plan, you will need to remove all configuration inside `now.json` besides `rewrites`.
 So your `now.json` should look like this:

 ```json